How Christianity is transmuted

 into liberalism: a textbook case

-In my post the day before yesterday (also mentioned at the end of yesterday’s post), I tried to see liberalism as a movement heretical to traditional Christianity.
+In my post the day before yesterday I tried to see liberalism as a movement heretical to traditional Christianity.
 These days I have also been watching many YouTube videos where we can see the Mexican Alberto Athié (pictured above) speaking.

 After twenty years of priestly ministry, Athié resigned in 2003 when he discovered that the Catholic Church not only had no interest in curbing cases of sexual abuse, but also had an internal mechanism to cover up the perpetrators, silence the victims and protect its image.
 What I said recently about Spotlight in the US can be compared to what is happening in Latin America.